-- Your account must have access to items (Inventory > Items), which is a key feature of our classic version of Checkfront.
+- Your account must have access to items (Inventory > Items), a key feature of our classic version of Checkfront.

-- This feature is not yet supported with products (Inventory > Products), which is a key feature of our newest version of Checkfront.
+- This feature is not yet supported with products (Inventory > Products), a key feature of our newest version of Checkfront.

 New to Checkfront - Products ✨

-If you have a large volume of inventory items, but don't have the time to enter them into your system one-by-one, then you can instead import a .csv file directly into your Checkfront account.
+If you have a large volume of inventory items but don't have the time to enter them into your system one by one, you can import a .csv file directly into your Checkfront account.

-This is a spreadsheet similar to those you may have used for accounting purposes in the past, or maybe still do.
-You can create a .csv file using Microsoft Excel on a PC, or Numbers if you are on a Mac.
+This spreadsheet is similar to those you may have used for accounting purposes or maybe still do.
+You can create a .csv file using Microsoft Excel on a PC or Numbers if you are on a Mac.

-There are other programs you can use to create these files too, but these are the main ones you are probably already using.
+There are other programs you can use to create these files, but these are the main ones you probably already use.

 Preparing your data for import is easy.
 You don't need to worry about your information importing into the wrong database fields, as there is a built-in mapping feature which we'll look at in a moment.

-Create a column in your spreadsheet for each field of data that needs to be entered in the Checkfront database.
+Create a column in your spreadsheet for each field of data that needs to be entered into the Checkfront database.
 These columns will be labelled Name, SKU, Price... and things like that.